Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A few common types of business licenses in Alabama include:

 Business Privilege License: In Alabama, all individuals operating a business are required to get a Business Privilege License.
-This licensing process is overseen by the Department of Revenue, but the actual issuance of the license is handled locally by either the county Probate Judge or License Commissioner.
+The Department of Revenue oversees this licensing process, but the actual issuance of the license is handled locally by either the county Probate Judge or License Commissioner.
 Please note that your business may need multiple Business Privilege Licenses, contingent on the nature of your products or services.
 It is also common for most businesses to need a Business Privilege License for every county where they conduct business.

 City business licenses: Many cities require businesses to be licensed in order to operate legally.
 For instance, the City of Birmingham requires an annual business license for certain businesses, including those that sell alcoholic beverages, dance or pool table licenses, street vendors, and more.